JobNmadu/Dyn4cast/README.md

     last date Data was collected and `BREAKS`, which is a vector of numbers and is used as `knots` in estimating spline polynomials.

-2.  `constrained_forecast` which constrain forecast of one-sided integer forecast to lie between the lower and upper limits of the base data.
+2.  `constrainedforecast` which constrain forecast of one-sided integer forecast to lie between the lower and upper limits of the base data.
     The function estimates the lower and upper 80% and 95% forecasts of the estimated model.
-This function works with two other fuctions, that is, `inv_scaled_ligit` and `scaled_logit` which are adapted from Hyndman & Athanasopoulos (2021) and both of which are adopted.
+This function works with two other functions, that is, `invscaledligit` and `scaledlogit` which are adapted from Hyndman & Athanasopoulos (2021) and both of which are adopted.

 3.  `Percent` which affix the % sign on a value or a vectors of values.